 Notes

-- Customize to taste: Harissa is highly adaptable.
-As you blend, taste the harissa paste and adjust ingredients such as salt, lemon juice, or even the amount of chilies to match your preferred flavor and spice level.
+- Customize to taste: Taste as you blend the harissa paste.
+Adjust salt, lemon juice, or chilies to match your spice level.

 Nutrition